CT Scan of the Chest

 What Is A CT Scan?

-Computed tomography scan, also known as a CT or CAT scan, is a noninvasive diagnostic imaging procedure that uses a combination of X-rays and computer technology to produce horizontal, or axial, images of the body.
+A CT scan, also known as a computed tomography scan or CAT scan, is a noninvasive diagnostic imaging procedure that uses a combination of X-rays and computer technology to produce horizontal, or axial, images of the body.
 These images are often referred to as slices and show details of any part of the body, including the bones, muscles, fat, and organs.
 Unlike a standard X-ray, CT scans show a more detailed view of internal organs and other internal structures.